 - Maintain a cumulative GPA of 2.5 for undergraduate students and 3.0 for graduate students.

-- The scholarship cannot be applied to the Intensive English Center students, on-line courses, MBA students, MEM students, or doctoral level students, or any graduate students attending a program in the Maple Grove location..
+- The scholarship cannot be applied to the Intensive English Center students, on-line courses, MBA students, MEM students, doctoral level students, or any graduate students attending a program in the Maple Grove location..

 - Complete two (2) cultural sharing activities every semester and submit the online Cultural Activities Form by April 15 (to be eligible for the summer and fall scholarship) and December 1 (to be eligible for the spring scholarship).